Neurocritical Care Fellowship (Florida)

 There is some flexibility within the two-year fellowship for electives and rotations, so the program can be tailored to your clinical and research interests, as well as your long-term career goals.

-The Neurocritical Care Fellowship at Mayo Clinic in Florida is currently under consideration by the United Council for Neurologic Subspecialties (UCNS) for full accreditation starting in 2013.
+The Neurocritical Care Fellowship at Mayo Clinic in Florida is accredited by the United Council for Neurologic Subspecialties (UCNS).
+Accreditation was received in 2013.

 Fellows who successfully complete this program will be eligible for the UCNS subspecialty certification examination.